 There are several indicators that can help you determine when to replace your hearing aid batteries.
 Some hearing aids emit a low beep when the battery is low, while others use verbal prompts to alert the user to replace the battery.
 In the absence of such warnings, the sound quality of the hearing aid may begin to degrade, become distorted, or eventually cease altogether.
 As a result, you may notice that the hearing aid sounds quieter before the battery dies, which is an indication that it needs to be replaced.
 However, if replacing the battery does not resolve the issue, it may indicate that the device is damaged and requires professional attention from a hearing care provider.

 To insert or replace batteries:

-- Remove old battery (if necessary).
+- Remove the old battery if needed.

-- When battery is secure, close door.
+- Once the battery is securely in place, close the battery door.